jpfulton/blog/content/blog/2023-07-17-better-gatsby-sitemaps/index.md

 offers a
 [sitemap plugin](https://github.com/gatsbyjs/gatsby/tree/master/packages/gatsby-plugin-sitemap)
 to generate sitemap XML documents for the sites it generates.
-However, in its default configuration needs customization to be useful to most search engines.
+However, in its default configuration, it needs customization to be useful to most search engines.
 Luckily, it is possible to change the default configuration and supplement its logic with both other plugins and custom logic.
 In this post, I cover how to leverage Git commits to update the sitemap and